antomicblitz/cyanobacteria-protein-compatibility-prediction-tool/README.md

 - Excluded PTMs: complex glycosylation, ubiquitination, SUMOylation, farnesylation, geranylgeranylation, palmitoylation, and myristoylation.
 - Compatible PTMs: phosphorylation, simple glycosylation, methylation, acetylation, and disulfide bonds.
 - Proteins annotated with "Not [PTM]" or "Absence of [PTM]" for excluded PTMs are not excluded.
+- Proteins with no PTM annotations are flagged and given a "Medium" confidence score.

 ## Ranking System